-Fridtjof "Fridel" Detzner is the host of DW's TV series Founders' Valley.
+Fridtjof "Fridel" Detzner hosts Season One of Founders' Valley.
 With entrepreneurship baked into his DNA, we reveal why the co-founder of Jimdo joined the team - and what he does in every country he visits.

 After a decade building a successful tech company, German entrepreneur Fridtjof Detzner decided it was time for a new adventure.

 As the host and face of DW's new 10-part Founders' Valley TV series, Detzner will travel to eight Asian countries with a camera crew to visit entrepreneurs and learn from their experiences.
 "The Founders' Valley project comes at the perfect time," says the 34-year-old entrepreneur, sportsman, traveler and idealist.

 "It's an opportunity to do what I’m passionate about: learning about other countries, seeing different perspectives from other entrepreneurs and witnessing firsthand the progress and new technology that has occurred since I started."